ecklab/ecklab.github.io/index.md

 *These stats are computed as if all players began their career in 1977; the list above includes both Babe Ruth's batting and pitching WAR*

-Those interested in this project should check out our three-part series on this topic:
+Those interested in this project should check out [our website](https://eckeraadjustment.web.illinois.edu/#rankings) and our accompanying three-part series:

 1. [The Full House Model for cross-era comparisons of baseball players (part I: results and the model)](https://htmlpreview.github.io/?https://github.com/ecklab/era-adjustment-app-supplement/blob/main/article_I.html)